 - CA-125 blood biomarker

 - Urinary Tract Cancers Individuals with Lynch Syndrome are 11 times more likely to develop cancers associated with the urinary tract, currently there is no specific recommend screening test for these cancers.
 In early sign of a urinary tract cancer is blood in the urine and this can be detected with a simple urine analysis.
-The NCCN suggests considering annual urinalysis beginning at age 25-30.
+It is also possible to detect urothelial cancers by looking for microsatellite instability in the patient’s urine.
+Men with the MSH2 variant are at the greatest risk of developing cancer, with a higher than one in four risk of developing cancer of the kidney, ureter or bladder between the ages of 45 and 75.8 The NCCN suggests considering annual urinalysis beginning at age 25-30

 Other Gastrointestinal Cancers